LeaVerou/lea.verou.me/blog/2024/css-conditionals-now/index.md

 }
 ```

-Which these days could be rewritten as:
+Which these days could be rewritten as this, which also makes the boolean logic at play clearer:

 ```css
 .block {